A newly opened trek area fascinated by Tibetan Buddhism and cultural heritage

 Trek preparation day in Kathmandu.
 Meeting with Guide and porter.

-Day 03: Drive From Kathmandu to Soti Khola (900m) Duration: 8 Hours
+Day 03: Drive From Kathmandu to Machekhola (900 m) Duration: 8 Hours

-Your travel adventure begins with dot road drive to Soti Khola.
-The first four hours to Dhading Besi, the district headquarters of Dhading (1050m), is on paved roads, but for the section to Soti Khola, we will be driving on a rougher surface.
+Your travel adventure begins with a dot road drive to Soti Khola and Machekhola.
+The first four hours to Dhading Besi, the district headquarters of Dhading (1050m), are on paved roads, but for the section to Machekhola, we will be driving on a rougher surface.
 This is a scenic drive with a diverse landscape.

 After crossing the Machha River and Khrolabesi, we will pass through the hot springs at Tatopani.
 The trail follows a forested area until we cross the Dovan Khola from where we will make our way to the Budhi Gandaki Valley.
 With white sandy areas along the riverside, the scenery undergoes a drastic transformation as the elevation increases until we reach Jagat.

 In Jagat, we have to complete the MCAP/ACAP procedure.
 In the early part of our trek, we ascend over a rocky ridge to Salleri and then descend down to Sirdibas through a flat level path.
 The valley widens a bit as the trail continues up to Ghatta Khola.
 Continue upstream to a long simple hanging bridge and climb up to Philim.
 Philim is a big village mainly inhabited by the Gurungs.
-Philim valley is well known for Japanese made school and police station.
-Walk past Philim to the north across a forest with the views of the narrowing valley we reach Chisopani.
+Philim valley is well known for its Japanese-made schools and police stations.
+Walk past Philim to the north across a forest with the views of the narrowing valley we reach Chisopani and Lokpa.

 Day 07: Chumling trek to Chokhangparo (3,010 m) – Approx. 5/6 Hours Walk